Excel Dependent Drop Down List (Create with Easy Steps)

 Formula for Dynamic First Drop Down List in Excel

-Step 2: Create the Middle Drop Down List (First Dependent List) with UNIQUE-FILTER Combination
+Step 2 – Create the Middle Drop Down List (First Dependent List) with the UNIQUE-FILTER Function Combination

 Now we will create a drop-down list of the Authors based on the Book Type selected from the first list.

-• Select any cell in your worksheet and enter this formula combining UNIQUE and FILTER functions.
+• Select any cell outside the dataset and enter this formula combining the UNIQUE and FILTER functions:

 =UNIQUE(FILTER(C5:C30,E5:E30=G5),FALSE,FALSE)